Xr7-Code/SnowFoxOS-v2/README.md

 ## Overview

-SnowFoxOS is a one-script installer that transforms a minimal Debian 12 installation into a polished, performance-focused Wayland desktop.
-No bloat, no display manager, no unnecessary services — just a clean Sway environment that gets out of your way.
+SnowFoxOS is a one-script installer that transforms a minimal Debian 12 installation into a controlled, performance-focused Wayland desktop.
+No bloat, no display manager, no unnecessary services — just a clean Sway environment unified around a single CLI tool: `snowfox`.

+The `snowfox` command is the heart of the system.
+It manages everything from system status and GPU switching to hardware kill switches, media streaming, and an offline AI — all from one place, all running locally.

 ![Desktop Overview](assets/screenshots/desktop.png)